TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

 which allows us to receive significant location change (SLC) notifications in the background

 It turns out that you have to do both of these things in order to make things work.
-In particular, the app may not be able to reach the steward either locally or via the TAAS cloud, so there is no connection to mark as persistent.
+In particular, the app may not be able to reach the steward either locally or via the TAAS cloud;
+so it's possible that there isn't a connection to mark as persistent.

 When the app enters the background, it begins a background task that's designed to keep the app running until iOS runs the clock down and suspends the app.